 December 2008: ‘Steering a progressive course’?
 Exhibitions in wartime and postwar Britain Henry Moore Institute, Leeds

 April 2007: ‘Closing the wounds’?
 The role of exhibitions in post-war Germany in the session Contested Histories in German Visual Culture 1871-1990, AAH, Belfast

 February 2007: The legacies of National Socialist art policies in the British Zone of Germany, 1945-50 in the session Art History and National Socialist Germany: A Reevaluation, College Art Association, New York

 October 2004: German Initiatives and British Interventions 1945-51 at the conference Kontinuität und Neubeginn.
 Kunstgeschichte im westlichen Nachkriegsdeutschland Bonn University, also published in anthology Kunstgeschichte nach 1945.
 Kontinuität und Neubeginn in Deutschland, Cologne 2006

-An Associate Lecturer since 1999, she has taught art history and interdisciplinary courses at all levels, from level one short courses to the art history MA.
+An Associate Lecturer since 1999, Veronica has taught art history and interdisciplinary courses at all levels, from level one short courses to the art history MA.

-Her recent and current work for the Art History department has focused on the Art History MA and she is Deputy Chair of the second module of the new MA.
-She has represented the department on the AA100 module team, and is at the moment a module team member for AA318, Art of the Twentieth Century and Module Chair of AD281, Understanding Global Heritage.
+Her recent work for the Art History department has included working on the Art History MA and she was a convenor and Deputy Chair of the second module of the new MA.
+She has represented the department on level 1 module teams, and has chaired the Arts and Languages Access module on three separate occasions.
 A particular interest is in fostering good study skills for art history students, and she has developed a range of online skills materials for postgraduate and undergraduate students and explored this further in action research in order to gain her Fellowship with the Higher Education Academy.
 In April 2017 she presented a paper on The value of visual literacy in interdisciplinary study at Interdisciplinary2017 conference, Milton Keynes, and in February 2019 a paper on Making a meaningful online field trip at CAA, New York.